Safety orange

 Safety orange (also known as blaze orange, vivid orange, OSHA orange, hunter orange, or Caltrans orange) is a hue used to set objects apart from their surroundings, particularly in complementary contrast to the azure color of the sky.
 (Azure is the complementary color of orange, and thus there is a stark contrast between the two colors.)
 The high-visibility color is commonly used in hunting contexts and for construction site safety.

+Color value

 ANSI standard Z535.1–1998 states how safety orange is defined in the following notation systems: